HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp1/README.md

 # 2. Requirements

-*In this section you should describe the requirements for this sprint.*

-*This is simply an example of documentation*

 Lang02.1 - Temporary Variables should be recognized within the scope of an input formula.

 Quoting the Product Owner: